kentcdodds/colour-contrast.github.io/README.md

 ## Colour Contrast Checker
 A simple tool for checking the contrast of a two hex colours.

+**This is a fork of the original project to demonstrate how glamorous compares to styled-components**

 ### Making changes
 This tool was created using `create-react-app` and thus `react-scripts`.
 The following npm/yarn commands are available

-As this is served through gh-pages, the production build is committed to master also.

-All source can be found in the `app` directory.

 | Action | Yarn | Npm |
 |-|-|-|